U.S. Route 259: Texas

-US 259 begins at an intersection with its parent, US 59 (Future Interstate 69), on the north side of Nacogdoches, Texas.
+US 259 begins at an intersection with its parent, US 59 (future Interstate 69), on the north side of Nacogdoches, Texas.
 The highway continues due north, passing through Mount Enterprise, and around the eastern side of Henderson and Kilgore.
-In Kilgore, Texas, US 259 is known as the Charles K. Devall Memorial Highway, as named by the Texas legislature.
+In Kilgore, Texas, US 259 is known as the Charles K. Devall Memorial Highway, as named by the Texas Legislature.
 It then has a concurrency with Interstate 20 of about 6 mi, then continues north around the eastern edge of Longview along Eastman Rd.
 The highway continues due north, crossing Interstate 30 in northern Morris County, and crossing into Oklahoma in northwest Bowie County.

 Oklahoma

-After crossing into McCurtain County, Oklahoma, US-259 immediately meets up with State Highway 87, and continues north through Harris.
+After crossing into McCurtain County, Oklahoma, US-259 immediately meets State Highway 87, and continues north through Harris.
 Maps indicate that US-259 and SH-87 overlap to Idabel, but officially, this is not the case, and ODOT signage does not reflect a concurrency.

 US-259 bypasses Idabel to the south and east, concurring with U.S. Highway 70 Bypass.
 East of Idabel, the bypass route ends, and US-259 begins a concurrency with mainline US-70 and SH-3.
-The three highways continue north to Broken Bow, where US-70 splits to the east toward DeQueen, Arkansas and SH-3 splits to the west, bound for Antlers.
+The three highways continue north to Broken Bow, where US-70 splits to the east toward DeQueen, Arkansas, and SH-3 splits to the west, bound for Antlers.
 US-259 continues north alone, taking a winding path through the Ouachita Mountains of southeastern Oklahoma.
 The route passes Broken Bow Lake on its west side, with State Highway 259A serving as an access loop to the lake and Beavers Bend State Resort.
 Near the lake, US-259 crosses through the Ouachita National Forest for the first time.
 Near Smithville, the highway serves as the western terminus of State Highway 4.

 North of the SH-4 junction, US-259 crosses into Le Flore County.
 The U.S. route then serves as the eastern terminus of SH-144 near Octavia.
-US-259 reenters the National Forest north of this junction, and intersects SH-63 at Big Cedar.
+US-259 reenters the national forest north of this junction, and intersects SH-63 at Big Cedar.
 It then has a junction with SH-1, the Talimena Drive.
 The highway reunites with US-59 about 10 mi south of Heavener, reaching its northern terminus.